Rev. David Livingston, Senior Pastor

 Gay Ecton, Office Administrator

 Members, visitors and friends who have filed in and out of the doors at Old Mission for years have come to know Gay Ecton's smile and "can-do" attitude as a reflection of the church itself.
 She has been a member of Old Mission for more than four decades.
 She began working in the church office in 1987.
 Then in 1995, she moved to the role of Office Administrator.
-There was a 7 year period of time that she and her husband Reid lived in California.
+There was a seven year period of time that she and her husband Reid lived in California.
 As soon as they were back home, she picked up right where she left off as Office Administrator.
 "I like the idea that I support clergy, staff and members in their ministry.
 Old Mission is a caring community, offering opportunities to serve others," she says.

-Amy Hernandez-Zoellner, Communications Coordinator/Office Assistant
+Amy Hernandez-Zoellner, Director of Communications & Connections

 Karen Eisele, Director of Worship Arts

 Karen is the primary coordinator of worship, music and the arts at Old Mission.
 She is known by Old Mission members for her outgoing and warm smile and boundless energy.
 In addition to coordinating traditional and contemporary worship, Karen is the worship leader at the 9:45 a.m. contemporary worship service.
-Karen also coordinates children's music in Sunday School, with volunteers, and music for Old Mission's one-of-a-kind Vacation Bible School program each summer.
+Karen also coordinates children's music in Sunday School, with volunteers, and directs Old Mission's one-of-a-kind Vacation Bible School program each summer.
 "I love planning worship where people connect to God through music and drama and the arts", she says.
 "Whether it's designed for children or adults, I enjoy the creative process of praying and studying to design worship that pleases God and speaks to those who participate."
 Karen works closely with our Senior Pastor in the design of worship.

 Sarah Hill, Worship Arts Associate and Director of the Spirit Bells